pooky1225/py-oofpatch/README.md

 i made this after suffering to make my first python project 8/10 would google search again

+i'd like to shout out https://github.com/zer0mania/roblox-oof-patcher, didn't know they made this already.

 usage:
 if you're a nerd you can run the source patch.py
 - run the executable (patch.exe or patch.py)